softwaresaved/byte-sized-rse/episodes/40-introduction.md

 In this session, we will focus on informal code review practices centered around code modifications and contributions.
 The goal is to integrate code review into the research software development process in a way that is lightweight, low-stakes, and easy to adopt.
 Even a brief initial review can make a big difference; in informal workflows, the first code review and the first hour often have the most impact - according to [“Best Kept Secrets of Peer Code Review” by Jason Cohen](https://www.amazon.co.uk/Best-Kept-Secrets-Peer-Review/dp/1599160676) the first hour of reviewing code is the most effective, with diminishing returns after that.
 The key is to find a pragmatic balance between the time invested and the value of constructive, actionable feedback.

+To that end, here are a few things you should not be trying to spot when reviewing:

+- linting issues, or anything else that an automated tool can spot - get the Continuous Integration (CI) to do it.
+- bugs (unless somehting is obviously wrong with the code) - instead make sure there are tests for all cases.
+- issues that pre-date the change - raise separate PRs fixing these issues separately to avoid heading down a rabbit hole.
+- architecture re-writes - try to have design discussions upfront, or else have a meeting to decide whether the code needs to be rewritten.

 ### Code Review: Tools & Platforms